piyush0101/mockito-show/README.rst

 So, as I said, systems which evolve over the course of many years have to be dealt with care and made testable while taking small steps at a time.
 This blog focusses on some hard to test patterns that I have seen myself/others struggling to make testable over the course of last year or so.
-Examples here are very simplistic and may not show the real trouble you have to go through when presented with a legacy system but that's the intention.
+Examples here are very simple and may not show the real trouble you have to go through when presented with a legacy system but that's the intention.
 I have tried to extract out those patterns in small examples so that you may get the idea which probably gives you a hint to go in a direction which is more feasible at a given point in time/refactoring.